Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 The paradox of self-copying

 What is a copy of one’s own self?
 For instance, an organic copy that looks exactly like me, thinks like me, and acts like me is not a full copy of myself.
 It lacks one profound likeness.
-It lacks its own free will – which is something what I have.
+It lacks its own free will – which is something that I have.
 Therefore, however perfect, it isn’t my full copy.

 Clearly, we’re dealing here with the metaphor of God’s creation of people as captured in the Christian tradition and some other religions.
 Indeed, here we enter the domain of religious metaphors that are well known, researched and reflect quite well and precisely the next arguments in the chain that we have been following up to this stage.
 Metaphors supplied by religions are handy at this particular stage of the argument, although some may be less keen to use them.

 The paradox is that a full copy of one’s own self is only full when the copy acquires its own identity and starts behaving differently from the original self.
-Only in this case it can be considered a full copy.
+Only in this case, it can be considered a full copy.
 This is an ultimate challenge, and I certainly cannot know how it may happen in technical terms; all I have at hand is some religious allegories.
 But this challenge suits the description of an ultimately challenging creation mission.

 To a certain extent, we can say that the Superpersonality will not be free.
-The very moment it becomes conscious of itself, it will be doomed to embark on the project of inventing the ways for create the world, then creating the new world, and creating a full copy of itself.
+The very moment it becomes conscious of itself, it will be doomed to embark on the project of inventing the ways for creating the world, then creating the new world, and creating a full copy of itself.

 Mega-evolution and Singularity-2